eduardozago/find-friend-api/readme.md

 ## Aplication Rules

 ### Functional Requirements
-- [ ] It must be possible to register a user.
-- [ ] It must be possible to authenticate a user.

 - [ ] It must be possible to register a pet.
 - [ ] It must be possible to list all pets available for adoption in a city.
 - [ ] It must be possible to filter pets by their characteristics.